jenkins-hero/jenkins-with-aws/README.md

-This project creates a Docker image for Jenkins with the AWS CLI installed.
+This project creates a Docker image for Jenkins with the following additional packages:

+* AWS CLI
+* jq

 ## Building